zachmccabe/zachmccabe.github.io/tools.md

 **Wire**… testing out the Berlin-based messaging app.

-**Orgzly**… lovely UX on Android but also trapped on Android because, I guess, I'm just not l33t enough to use terminal and emacs to check my todo list on my computer ;p After my phone died, it was time to find something cross-platform.
+**Orgzly**… lovely UX on Android but also trapped on Android because, I guess, I'm just not l33t enough to use terminal and emacs ;p After my phone died, it was time to find something cross-platform.
 Still looking.
 Send help!

 **Photo Mechanic v6**… excited to test out the new version but it'll have to wait awhile.